hawkishnes/Searcher/.github/README.md

 5. Only say True information that you can prove
 6. Be kind
 7. Do not pull pranks or troll
+8. Do not advertise
+9. Do not post exploits or other sencitive information publicly.

 Make aure to follow these guidelines when submiting a pull request, submiting an issue, editing a wiki, or contributing.